lassestilvang/memoria/README.md

 1.  **Voice Interface (ElevenLabs)**: The user speaks to an AI agent that converses in a warm, human-like voice.
 2.  **The Brain (Google Gemini)**: The backend receives the conversation context and dynamically generates relevant, deep follow-up questions to uncover the user's stories.

+## About the Project

+### 🌟 Inspiration
+Memoria was born from a desire to bridge the gap between generations.
+As our elders age, their stories—the tapestry of our shared history—often fade away.
+We wanted to create a tool that isn't just a database, but an empathetic companion that listens, remembers, and helps transform fleeting memories into a lasting legacy.
+The goal was to make technology "invisible" so that the focus remains entirely on the human story.

+### 🧠 What I Learned
+Building Memoria was an intensive journey into the cutting edge of AI:
+- **Conversational AI Engineering**: Learning to manage state and context in real-time voice interactions using the ElevenLabs SDK.
+- **Advanced RAG (Retrieval-Augmented Generation)**: Implementing a "Infinite Memory Engine" to ensure the AI maintains continuity across multiple interview sessions.
+- **Senior-Centric UX**: Understanding that for the elderly, "high-tech" must feel "low-effort."
+This meant prioritizing high-contrast dark modes, large interactive areas, and minimal menu structures.
+- **Multimodal Orchestration**: Coordinating visual analysis (Vertex AI Vision) with verbal story extraction.

+### 🛠️ How I Built It
+The project is built on a modern, high-performance stack:
+- **Frontend**: Developed with **React 19** and **Vite** for a snappy experience, styled with **Tailwind CSS 4** for a premium, custom aesthetic.
+- **Backend**: A **Python FastAPI** server that acts as a custom LLM bridge, orchestrating the intelligence of the system.
+- **AI Core**: Powered by **Google Vertex AI**, utilizing **Gemini 1.5 Flash** for deep reasoning, **text-embedding-004** for the memory search, and **Imagen 3** for generating cinematic illustrations for the memoir.
+- **Voice**: Integrated **ElevenLabs** for industry-leading text-to-speech and speech-to-text with extremely low latency.
+- **Persistence**: **SQLite** serves as our vector and fragment store, keeping everything lightweight yet powerful.

+### 🚧 Challenges Faced
+- **Latency vs. Intelligence**: One of the biggest hurdles was performing RAG lookups and complex LLM reasoning fast enough to keep the voice conversation feeling natural.
+We solved this with background tasks and optimized prompt chaining.
+- **Contextual Continuity**: Ensuring the AI remembers that "Aunt Martha" mentioned in the first session is the same person mentioned in the fifth required a robust entity extraction and linking system.
+- **Senior Accessibility**: Designing a dark mode that was "premium" yet highly readable for users with visual impairments involved many iterations on typography and color contrast.
+- **Multimodal Integration**: Syncing uploaded photos with specific timestamps in a conversation to create the "Audible Storybook" feature was a complex state management challenge.

 ## Project Structure

 -   `frontend/`: React + Vite application using the ElevenLabs React SDK.